Washington Bridge (Harlem River): Early plans

 Planning for a bridge carrying pedestrians and transit between the West Bronx and Washington Heights, in Upper Manhattan, dates to the 1860s.
 The nearby High Bridge, which had been completed in the 1840s, carried the Croton Aqueduct.
 A crossing slightly north of the High Bridge was first proposed by Andrew Haswell Green, a member of Central Park's board of commissioners.
 The board had been tasked, in 1868, with laying out streets in Upper Manhattan.
 Green had suggested constructing bridges and tunnels across the Harlem River between Manhattan and the Bronx, the latter of which was then in Westchester County.
 He specifically desired a suspension bridge to be built about 1/4 mi north of the High Bridge, with a deck slightly higher than the High Bridge's.
 That crossing was authorized by the New York State Legislature in 1869, and the New York City Department of Public Parks received authority to plan and build bridges across the Harlem River the next year.
 No further progress was made for several years.
 The city contemplated widening the High Bridge so that horse-drawn carriages could use that bridge, but ultimately decided against it.

 The New York Supreme Court appointed a group of commissioners in February 1876 to acquire land for the bridge.
-The commissioners condemned a strip of land 100 ft wide between Tenth Avenue in Manhattan and Aqueduct Avenue in Westchester.
+The commissioners condemned a strip of land 100 ft wide between Tenth (now Amsterdam) Avenue in Manhattan and Aqueduct Avenue in Westchester (now University Avenue in the Bronx).
 Two years later, several prominent men signed a memorial urging the construction of a suspension bridge slightly north of the High Bridge, which if built would help alleviate the growing traffic between Manhattan and Westchester.
 In February 1881, Department of Public Parks chief engineer William J. McAlpine presented four alternative bridge designs: a suspension bridge with half-suspension approaches, a suspension bridge with masonry approaches, an iron cantilever bridge, and a masonry-arch viaduct.
 In each of these plans, the deck was to be 50 ft wide, with two sidewalks flanking a 35 ft carriageway.
 The masonry-arch design was recommended as more monumental and durable, but no further progress was made on that plan.
 The Parks Department received other plans for cantilever and arch bridges in 1883.